 - Annie’s Organic Bunny Fruit Snacks

 - Dandies Marshmallows

 Vegan Easter Baskets

 There isn’t a huge range of vegan Easter gift baskets available to buy.
 But you can easily make your own using our list above.
-If you need something quick and easy, we are offering a 10% discount on our Vegan Chocolate Hamper and Vegan Sweets Hamper from March until Easter Sunday.
+If you need something quick and easy, we are offering a discount on our Vegan Chocolate Hamper right now.

 Grab your discount here